mamintoosi/Fractional-Derivative-in-Sparse-Super-Resolution/README.md

 #### Image Tables

-The aforementioned MATLAB files produce 8LaTeX tables and recinstructed images of various methods.
-But for producing images such as Figure 7 in the paper (the top Zebra image), which a portion of images is enlarged, a python script is prepared: *makeImagetable.ipynb*.
+The aforementioned MATLAB files produce LaTeX tables and recinstructed images of various methods.
+But for producing images such as Figure 7 in the paper (the top Zebra image), in which a portion of the images is enlarged, a python script is prepared: *makeImagetable.ipynb*.
 This jupyter notebook can be run after running the MATLAB codes on test images.